 Tablecloths: A brief history of table culture

-Anyone who believes that the festively laid table with an appealing, high-quality tablecloth, precious tableware and an unusual table decoration has only been in trend for a few years and is, as it were, an invention of modernity has been mistaken: Western dining culture, as it is firmly anchored in our culture, has slowly developed over the millennia and has steadily matured.
+Anyone who believes that the festively laid table with an appealing, luxury tablecloth, precious tableware and an unusual table decoration has only been in trend for a few years and is, as it were, an invention of modernity has been mistaken: Western dining culture, as it is firmly anchored in our culture, has slowly developed over the millennia and has steadily matured.
 Drinking and eating customs, table linen as well as table manners and table orders belong to our fixed table and table culture.
 The following is a brief outline of the history of table culture.

 Table culture in antiquity